 By Ben Sawyer, Consulting Architect, LogicsOne

-As a software engineer it is very easy to, well, over-engineer something.
+As a software engineer, it is very easy to, well, over-engineer something.
 But, just because you *can* do something doesn't mean you *should* do something.
-For example, I can get a tattoo but I shouldn't.
-That being said, I did get a tattoo a while back so don't judge me.
+For example, I can get a tattoo, but I shouldn't.
+That being said, I did get a tattoo a while back, so don't judge me.
 Okay, back to the point.
-In these days, where for almost any project it's hard to control scope, it's very easy for an engineer to go above and beyond what is required because often times they will build something because they think it's cool.
-These ideas are often not vetted with the internal team or, even more tragically, the client.
-And, while the idea may actually be great, the engineer has unknowingly increased the duration of the project significantly because, now, not only will time be used to implement some feature but more time is needed to test how that feature may affect the many other "known" features of a product or service.
+These days, where for almost any project it's hard to control scope, it's very easy for an engineer to go above and beyond what is required because oftentimes they will build something because they think it's cool.
+These ideas are often not vetted by the internal team or, even more tragically, the client.
+And, while the idea may actually be great, the engineer has unknowingly increased the duration of the project significantly because, now, not only will time be used to implement some feature, but more time is needed to test how that feature may affect the many other "known" features of a product or service.

 To learn more about Cloud Management as a Service and the importance of hybrid cloud management in today’s IT landscape, download this free whitepaper.
 To contact us for more information on GreenPages CMaaS offering, click here!